BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ##### Braced Initialization

 A POD can be initialized using braces containing the data to be stored in its members.
-If it's left empty,
+If there is nothing between the braces, all members will be initialized to 0.
+If there are, it will be assigned to the members in the order in which they are defined within the POD.
+A

 #### Unions